British picture restorers, 1600-1950 - G

 Robert Guéraut (c.1842-1911 or later) was in London by about 1863 (Lugt 1921 p.414).
 In 1873, recorded as Robert Cyprien A. Guerant (sic), he married Augustine Le Poittevin.
 In the 1881 census, he was recorded at 2 Orris Villas in Hammersmith as a fine art publisher, age 39, born Sezanne, Maine, France, with wife Augustine but no children, in 1901 as a mounter and restorer of old drawings, age 58, now married to Marguerite, age 40, born in France, with a son (presumably by his first marriage), Louis, age 20, a picture restorer apprentice, and three younger children, and in 1911 as a mounter and restorer of works of art, working on his own account at home, 34 Darlan Road, Fulham, but now described as single.
 From 1891 he ran his business from the print dealers, Deprez & Gutekunst, at 18 Green St.

-Guéraut worked closely with Alphonse Legros, later being described by Harold Wright as ‘the artist’s printer and publisher for some years’ (see also Lugt 1921 p.414).
+Guéraut worked closely with Alphonse Legros.
+He was later described by Harold Wright as ‘the artist’s printer and publisher for some years’ (see also Lugt 1921 p.414).
 In an advertisement for etchings by Legros and J.J.
 Tissot, from 1877 or before (repr.
 British Museum collection database, 1877,0414.78e), Guéraut described himself as a ‘Mounter, Restorer and Framer of Works of Art’ at 2 Orris Villas, Hammersmith, offering etchings by modern masters for sale, and also ‘Encadrements & Montures Artistiques’.
 Much of Guéraut’s own Legros collection passed to the British Museum in 1907 and 1930 (Campbell Dodgson, ‘Legros Etchings, and other prints and drawings’, British Museum Quarterly, vol.6, 1931, pp.4-5).
+For further information on Guéraut’s work for Legros and Tissot, see below.

-Mounting and restoration work: Guéraut was held in high regard in his day and would even apply a special stamp in the shape of a tablet, ‘MOUNTED BY R. GUERAUT’ to the inside of his mounts (examples in collection at Christ Church, Oxford; see also Lugt 1921 p.414).
+Mounting and restoration work: Guéraut was held in high regard in his day and would even apply a special stamp in the shape of a tablet, ‘MOUNTED BY R. GUERAUT’ to the inside of his mounts (examples in collection at Christ Church, Oxford, repr.
+British restorers, liners and mounters marks.pdf on this website; see also Lugt 1921 p.414).

 Sources: Stephen Coppel, ‘George Salting (1835-1909)’, in Griffiths 1996 p.198, to which this account is indebted, supplemented by reference to invoices in the Guildhall Library, MS 19474 and, for the earliest payments, to Salting’s cashbook, MS 19472; Harold J.L.
 Wright, The Etchings, Drypoints and Lithographs of Alphonse Legros 1837-1931, publication no.13, The Print Collectors’ Club, 1934, p.18.
 For abbreviations, see Resources and bibliography.